I am sure this excellent book will find its due place on

 is both fascinating and largely unknown.
 Through tireless research and deep

 devotion to the subject, Nadia Wright has produced the definitive study of

-this most engrossing story, and shed valuable light on a remarkable
+this most engrossing story, and shed valuable light on a remarkable intersection

-addition to the scholarship of this region.
+the scholarship of this region.

-" RESPECTED CITIZENS THE HISTORY OF ARMENIANS
+RESPECTED CITIZENS THE HISTORY OF ARMENIANS IN SINGAPORE

-previously unresearched but extremely interesting and important history of these
+unresearched but extremely interesting and important history of these

 Armenians who originated, for the most part in Isfahan

 and arrived via Madras and Calcutta

 to settle, work, worship and raise families in Singapore

 and the Malay States throughout the 19th Century.